 A backcountry rafting trip is not going to be suited to every type of guest.
 This means that we do get a few recurring complaints.
 Fortunately, these are most often minor concerns from otherwise outstanding trip experiences.
 Still, for guests considering a trip with Hatch, we think knowing what those complaints are and why they persist can help determine whether this style of vacation is a good fit for them.

-“There were no napkins or plates at lunch time.”
+“There were no napkins or plates at lunchtime.”

 Lunches at Hatch can be a little challenging since we do not provide any disposable napkins or plates.
-This means that you’re in for a bit of a balancing act as you hold your sandwich and any other lunch items in your hands while preparing and eating them.
+This means you’re in for a bit of a balancing act as you hold your sandwich and other lunch items in your hands while preparing and eating them.
 Every single employee at Hatch has experience with this, so we know how tricky it can be!

-Reusable dishes are also not an option during the day because we don’t set up for dishwashing at lunch—we would rather spend that time exploring more spectacular places in Grand Canyon.
+Reusable dishes are also not an option during the day because we don’t set up for dishwashing at lunch—we would rather spend that time exploring more spectacular places in the Grand Canyon.